 It is a prerequisite for participating in the oral exam that the exam paper and products, if any, have been handed in on time.
-The timetable is available on the Studynet.
+The timetable is available on ItsLearning.
 The exam cannot take place until the internship exam and the other exams of the course programme have been passed.

-The exam paper must include an abstract.
 The maximum length of the exam paper is 60,000 typing units, including spaces, but excluding front page, contents, footnotes, list of references and appendices.

+In assignments where students prepare products, the products are considered part of the exam, and the maximum length of the exam paper is 48,000 typing units including spaces, but excluding front page, contents, footnotes, list of references and appendices.
+The relationship between the written report and products must always be clarified with the guidance teacher prior to submission.